 Heavy Duty Ergonomic Office Chairs

-This style of seating is an excellent option for sizes 5’10” or taller.
+Strict upright seating is an excellent option for sizes 5’10” or taller.
 Tall bodies grow larger bones to compensate.
 But these usually grow longer but not thicker.
 As a result, a tall person’s muscles must work harder to stabilize longer limbs(2).

 As well, most office furniture is designed to support normal sizes (shorter than 6’1″ for men, and under 5’7″ for women).
 Taller people using a workstation too small are more vulnerable to a forward head tilt.